 If the applicant is seeking funds for supplies and other expenses, complete all required sections on this form including a description and justification for all line items.
+Amounts should reflect a 12-month budget period.

-Supplies are defined in the DOJ Financial Guide as "all other items of tangible personal property that are not equipment.
+Supplies are defined in the DOJ Grants Financial Guide as "all other items of tangible personal property that are not equipment.
 This includes computing devices that cost less than \$5,000 per unit (or the organization's capitalization threshold, if that is less than \$5,000)."